tchoi8/teachingasart2018/assignments/5_Midterm/sam_hains.md

-### Corporate magic and Viral Sigils
+### Corporate magick and Viral Sigils

 Consider the relationship between Chaos Magick and Corporate branding.
-Branding is about implanting ideas in the brains of an audience, Chaos Magic is about implementing ideas in your own.
+Branding is about implanting ideas in the brains of an audience, Chaos Magic is about implanting ideas in your own.

 Key points:
 * Both practices depend on creation of sigils and mantras